Walmart announces vaccinated customers and staff no longer required to wear masks

 Walmart says that some associates may choose to continue to wear a mask and will support their right to do so.

+The company says it will follow requirements made by cities and states that continue to require masks.
+The retailer acknowledges there may also be local conditions, regulatory changes or laws that affect guidance.
+Walmart says it will communicate with local stores as regulations change so it can keep customers informed.

-Walmart also says they are providing $75 to U.S. field associates as a thank you for getting vaccinated.
+Walmart also says it is providing $75 to U.S. field associates as a thank you for getting vaccinated.
 This applies to current U.S. field based Walmart, Sam’s Club and Supply Chain associates (hourly and salaried) below the level of store manager.